fluiddyn/fluidsht/README.rst

 -----------------

 For the uninitiated, SHT is the spherical coordinates equivalent of FFT for cartesian coordinates.
-This package provides Python wrapper classes to facilitate SHT and related operators, very similar to `FluidFFT
+The aim of this package is to provides Python wrapper classes to facilitate SHT and related operators, very similar to `FluidFFT
 <http://fluidfft.readthedocs.org>`_, using various libraries such as:

 - `SHTns <https://users.isterre.fr/nschaeff/SHTns/>`_